jeremy-w/ayadn/README.md

 ayadn.rb posts me
 ```

-### Backup your followings/followers
+### Backup some data

-Semi-secret feature.

 ```
-ayadn.rb backup followings @ericd ayadn.rb backup followers @ericd
+ayadn.rb backup followings @ericd ayadn.rb backup followers @ericd ayadn.rb backup muted
 ```

-A JSON file containing the username and real name of your followings/followers will be saved in `%USERDIR%/.ayadn/data/lists`.
+A JSON file containing the username and real name of your followings/followers/muted will be saved in `%USERDIR%/.ayadn/data/lists`.

 ## Help